moorepants/dissertation/systemidentification.rst

-He used a four step process for identifying the rider controller 1) he "removed" the human remnant by averaging the time histories over several single perturbations, 2) he identified a very high order finite impulse response model (only a function previous inputs) for the lateral force to steer angle SISO pair (lateral perturbation force input and steer angle as output) 3) low pass filtered the resulting responses, and 4) he identified the rider controller parameters with a grey box model using the filtered FIR simulation results as
+He used a four step process for identifying the rider controller 1) he "removed" the human remnant by averaging the time histories over several single perturbations, 2) he identified a very high order finite impulse response model (only a function of previous inputs) for the lateral force to steer angle SISO pair (lateral perturbation force input and steer angle as output) 3) low pass filtered the resulting responses, and 4) he identified the rider controller parameters with a grey box model using the filtered FIR simulation results as